tippytoe97/RAGmultiplechoice/README.md

 - hashed_answers.json  # Generated answers for grading
 - requirements.txt     # Python dependencies

-Datasets Used
+Datasets Used:
 - Clickbait Dataset – Headlines with binary label
 - Web of Science – Scientific articles labeled by domain
 - CoNLL-2003 – Used for POS tagging and Named Entity Recognition

-Models + Libraries
+Models + Libraries:
 - HuggingFace Transformers (BERT and DistilBERT)
 - FAISS for similarity search
 - PyTorch
 - Flask for deployment
 - Ollama for local LLM support

-How to Run It
+How to Run It:
 1. Install dependencies:
 pip install -r requirements.txt
 2. Load and embed documents: